Due to its location, Mexico is exposed to different natural phenomena that pose a risk to its population:

-- Hurricanes, floods and earthquakes cause 89% of the deaths and 93% of economic losses related to natural disasters each year.
+- Hurricanes, floods and earthquakes cause 89% of the deaths and 93% of the economic losses related to natural disasters each year.

 - Two-thirds of the country and more than 37 million people face the constant risk of experiencing a large-scale earthquake in the next ten years.

-Cardiopulmonary Resuscitation: in 2017 Fundación AXA México, the Mexican Red Cross and the Mexico City Government organized a free training course in Cardiopulmonary Resuscitation (RCP for its initials in Spanish) open to the general public called “Reanimando Corazones Salvamos Vidas”.
-13,000 people were trained on May 7th at the Revolution Monument in Mexico City.
+Reanimando Corazones (Reviving Hearts): in 2017 the AXA Mexico Foundation, the Mexican Red Cross and the Mexico City Government organized a public training session in Cardiopulmonary Resuscitation (CPR or RCP for its initials in Spanish) “Reviving Hearts We Save Lives” in which 13,000 people participated at the Revolution Monument in Mexico City.
 This event invited children, women, young people and adults to learn a simple technique to help save lives in case of a cardiopulmonary arrest.

-Since 2011, Fundación AXA México has acted swiftly to confront emergencies caused by different natural phenomena: Hurricane “Jova” in Jalisco (2011), floods in Tabasco and Veracruz (2011), earthquake in Guerrero (2012), forest fires in San Luis Potosí (2013), storms “Ingrid” and “Manuel” (2013), Hurricane “Odile” in Baja California (2014), Hurricane “Patricia” in Jalisco (2015), earthquakes of September 7 and 19 in Oaxaca and Mexico City (2017).
+Since 2011, the AXA Mexico Foundation has collaborated to face emergencies caused by different natural phenomena: Hurricane “Jova” in Jalisco (2011), floods in Tabasco and Veracruz (2011), earthquake in Guerrero (2012), forest fires in San Luis Potosí (2013), storms “Ingrid” and “Manuel” (2013), Hurricane “Odile” in Baja California (2014), Hurricane “Patricia” in Jalisco (2015), and the earthquakes on September 7th and 19th in Oaxaca and Mexico City (2017).